 - Prior heart attack

-- A stent implanted in the coronary arteries or legs
+- A stent implanted in the coronary artery or lower extremity artery

 - Valve replacement

-“People at high risk for heart attack or stroke can benefit taking aspirin daily to prevent blood flow problems that can result in a medical emergency,” Dr. Kamalimotlagh says.
+“People at high risk for heart attack or stroke can benefit taking aspirin daily to prevent blood flow problems that can result in a medical emergency,” Dr. Cork says.

 Making lifestyle changes to reduce the risk of heart disease is also a first line of prevention, including:

 - Monitoring cholesterol, managing it if high

 - Monitoring blood pressure, managing it if high

 Aspirin is also considered a secondary prevention measure for people who’ve had a heart attack or stroke to prevent another attack.

 The U.S. Preventive Services Task Force, which updated its guidelines on the use of aspirin last year, says adults 40 to 59 who have a 10 percent or greater chance of heart disease may consider taking daily aspirin but should consult with their doctor first.
 The net benefit of daily aspirin is considered small for this age group.
 The risk of bleeding should always be discussed.